jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 ![Configuring the Move Replaced action in Share](./images/move-replaced-config-share.png)

+Note that in my installation, I had trouble getting the Alfresco Maven SDK to package the components directory into the AMP.
+I addressed this by creating a file called "file-mapping.properties" in:

+    $TUTORIAL_HOME/actions-tutorial-share/src/main/amp

+With the following content:

+    /web/components=/components

+This just tells the MMT (Module Management Tool) to put the files and folders it finds in the AMP under "/web/components" in a directory called "/components" relative to the Share web app root.

+### Testing Your Share Configuration

+You can use the Alfresco Maven SDK to run Alfresco Share on an embedded Tomcat server.
+It will need a running Alfresco repository to function, and that Alfresco repository needs to be running the repo tier AMP you created in Part 1.

+The Set Web Flag action you created in Part 1 depends on the SomeCo Content Model created in a previous tutorial.
+So your Alfresco repository will need that AMP as well.

+The way I handled this was as follows:

+1. Check out the source code for the content-tutorial-repo and content-tutorial-share projects.
+2. Switch to the content-tutorial-repo project directory and run `mvn install` to create the AMP.
+3. I run Alfresco manually installed as an exploded WAR.
+I want to install my content-tutorial-repo AMP in that exploded WAR.
+I can do that easily using Maven by running:

+    ```
+    mvn alfresco:install -Dmaven.alfresco.warLocation=$TOMCAT_HOME/webapps/alfresco
+    ```

+4. Now repeat steps 2 and 3 for the content-tutorial-share project, but this time, use $TOMCAT_HOME/webapps/share as the WAR location.
+5. The Alfresco installation now has the content tutorial repo and Share AMPs deployed to it.
+Now steps 2 and 3 can be repeated for the actions-tutorial-repo project, deploying that AMP to $TOMCAT_HOME/webapps/alfresco.

+At this point you have an Alfresco installation with everything your Share project expects.
+To test your Share customizations so far you have two options:

+* Deploy the actions-tutorial-share AMP to the Alfresco repository using steps 2 and 3 above.
+* Run your actions-tutorial-share project using the embedded Tomcat server, and let it point to the standalone Tomcat server you deployed the other AMPs to.

+I am going to go with the second one because it allows me to quickly iterate on my Share project and test changes without having to restart the entire Alfresco stack.

+So, to do that, I'm going start up my standalone Tomcat server that I just deployed my repo tier AMPs to.
+Then, I'm going to switch to my actions-tutorial-share project directory and run:

+    mvn integration-test -Pamp-to-war -Dmaven.tomcat.port=8081

+That starts Alfresco Share on my embedded Tomcat server on port 8081 running the customizations in actions-tutorial-share.
+It will automatically find the Alfresco repository running on a standalone Tomcat at port 8080.

 Configuring the Set Web Flag UI Action in Share
 -----------------------------------------------

 Now it is time to shift focus from rule actions to UI actions.
 SomeCo wants end-users to be able to click an item in the menu that either enables or disables the web flag.
 Alfresco 4 has a framework that allows you to easily add new UI actions to the menu.
 You can configure:

--   UI actions that call a web page (external or within Share),
+* UI actions that call a web page (external or within Share),
--   UI actions that invoke rule actions on the repository tier that take no parameters,
+* UI actions that invoke rule actions on the repository tier that take no parameters,
--   UI actions that invoke rule actions on the repository tier that launch a dialog to gather parameters before passing those parameters to an action on the repository tier,
+* UI actions that invoke rule actions on the repository tier that launch a dialog to gather parameters before passing those parameters to an action on the repository tier,
--   UI actions that call arbitrary client-side JavaScript action handlers.
+* UI actions that call arbitrary client-side JavaScript action handlers.

-Recall that the Set Web Flag action takes one parameter—the value of the active flag.
-I could use the action framework out-of-the-box to invoke a dialog that lets the user set the action flag to true or false and then call the set web flag action.
+Recall that the Set Web Flag action you wrote in Part 1 takes one parameter—the value of the `active` flag.
+I could use the action framework out-of-the-box to invoke a dialog that lets the user set the action flag to `true` or `false` and then call the set web flag action.
 But that doesn't meet the single-click requirement, and a form is overkill to grab one boolean value.